Table of contents

 The shoppers consider the ratings at the far end of the spectrum as “too good to be true”.
 The 4.0 – 4.7 range provides a healthy balance.
 Of course, there’re some disadvantages, but nobody is perfect.

 First of all, you need to be aware of all the reviews.
-Sounds obvious, but there are so many social media platforms, it might be hard to keep track.
-A social media monitoring tool, like Brand24, is the perfect solution.
+Sounds obvious, but there are so many social media platforms, websites, and forums, it might be hard to keep track.
+A social media monitoring tool, for example Brand24, is the perfect solution.

 Start with setting up a project.
 You can monitor the name of your brand, specific hashtag or whatever you use to identify your product.
 Basically, the sky is the limit.